How to Correctly Apply Compression Socks at Home

 - Keep your stockings clean and dry with a regular hand wash every day, using mild soap and water.

-- Replace worn out stockings regularly to ensure that support isn't compromised.
+- Replace worn-out stockings regularly to ensure support isn't compromised.

 Compression socks are designed to be tighter than the average sock.
-Therefore, one of the most common complications we see when patients put on their own socks are those associated with excess constriction from incorrect wear or from bunching.
+Therefore, one of the most common complications patients experience when putting on their own socks are those associated with excess constriction from incorrect wear or from bunching.
+Be sure to measure your legs from time to time to confirm sizing accuracy.

 Venous Leg Ulcers

-These normally occur around the ankle, and are the result of increased pressure due to poor blood flow from damaged veins, blood clots, injuries, and complications from aging or due to obesity.
+Venous leg ulcers are a common condition that can cause significant pain and discomfort.
+These normally occur around the ankle and are the result of increased pressure due to poor blood flow from damaged veins, blood clots, injuries, and complications from aging or obesity.
 When the valves inside the veins aren't working as they should, a backflow of blood is created, which increases pressure at the end of the limb.
-In addition to causing swelling and achiness, this increase in pressure weakens the skin over time to lead to open sores that have difficulty healing.
+In addition to causing swelling and achiness, this increase in pressure weakens the skin over time and can lead to open sores that have difficulty healing.
 Compression socks are recommended as a preventative for venous leg ulcers.
+By providing gentle compression, these stockings help to improve blood flow and reduce pressure on the veins.
+Wearing compression socks regularly can help to prevent venous leg ulcers from developing and can significantly improve healing time if ulcers do occur.

 Contraindications of Compression Socks

-1. If the diabetic patient also suffers from severe arterial insufficiency, a compression sock is not the right treatment as these can worsen oxygen delivery .
+- Diabetic patients may also suffer from severe arterial insufficiency.
+For these people, a compression sock is not the right treatment, as they can worsen oxygen delivery.

-3. Those suffering from skin infections, dermatitis or fragile skin should not wear compression socks.
+- Patients with skin infections, dermatitis, or fragile skin should avoid compression stockings.

-4. If pain occurs as a result of donning a compression garment, this is not the right treatment.
+- If pain occurs as a result of donning a compression garment, it should not be worn.

-5. If a skin reactions occur, such as itching or redness, an allergy may be present and the garment should be removed.
+- If skin reactions occur, such as itching or redness, an allergy may be present and the garment should be removed.